Use of Predictive Analytics in Application Performance Management

 Listen on the go!

-Predictive models utilize the past data to determine the likelihood of certain future outcomes.
-With predictive analytics businesses can take informed decisions to plan in an optimized manner.
+Predictive models utilize past data to determine the likelihood of certain future outcomes.
+With predictive analytics, businesses can make informed decisions to optimize their planning.

-Application Performance Monitoring (APM) helps monitor the user experience and leverages predictive analytics to improve the application performance whenever there is a sudden spike in number of user’s accessing the application/whenever there is a sudden degradation in application performance.
+Application performance monitoring (APM) is a subset of Application Performance Management that focuses specifically on the real-time tracking and reporting of an application’s performance metrics.
+It helps monitor the user experience and leverages predictive analytics to improve application performance whenever there is a sudden spike in the number of users accessing the application or whenever there is a sudden degradation in application performance.

 Predictive Analytics Usage